 Lastly some geographical areas or groups just can't or shouldn't be subdivided.
 Neighborhood associations and corporate boards are two examples where single-winner, district based elections aren't an option.

-Proportional Representation and STAR-PR:
+Proportional Representation and STAR Voting:

 Proportional Representation (PR) voting methods aim to elect representative councils and allow minority factions to have a seat at the table without dividing up the area into districts.
 A number of situations call for a multi-winner election, but in order for these elections to elect a representative council we need to use a Proportional Representation voting method.
-The Equal Vote Coalition is recommending STAR-PR as the multi-winner proportional voting system using the STAR Ballot.

 Are Oregon's current multi-winner elections proportional?

 Portland's City Council is an example of an unrepresentative at-large multi-winner election.
-Setting aside concerns about the Bureau system, many people in Portland are concerned that almost all of the City Council lives in West Portland and in affluent neighborhoods.
+Setting aside concerns about the Commissioner/Bureau system, many people in Portland are concerned that almost all of the City Council lives in West Portland and in affluent neighborhoods.
 This leaves East Portland largely unrepresented and issues that are critical to East Portland residents can easily fall through the cracks.
 When there is a problem these voters don't have a representative they can hold directly accountable.

 How should we reform City of Portland elections?